- Chart

 Reputation and Reliability

-First Trust is a well-established ETF provider with a reputation for innovative and specialized investment strategies.
-They are known for their actively managed and strategic beta ETFs.
+First Trust is a well-established ETF provider with a reputation for innovation and a broad range of investment products.

 Management Expertise